Ramadan and kids: The do's and don'ts of introducing fasting to children

 It is also a time when Muslims abstain from worldly pleasures and dedicate themselves to a more holy way of life.
 This is to commemorate the first revelation of the Qur’an (islamic Holy book) to the prophet Muhammad, according to Islamic belief.

 While fasting is only obligatory after a child hits puberty, getting your children to start fasting even before the age of seven is a good way to help them gradually become consistent and to develop a love for it.

 When getting your child to fastfor the first time, you may feel anxious or be unsure how to go about it.
-To make this process a little easier for you, we spoke to three mums of threes, to share some tips on the do’s and don’ts when getting your children to fast.
+To make this process a little easier for you, we spoke to three mums, to share some tips on the do’s and don’ts when getting your children to fast.

 1. Explain the significance of Ramadan